-The head of the Department of Computer Science in 2022/23 is Prof. Leslie Goldberg.
-For more information on who is doing what in the Department, you can consult the list of Academic Duties.
+The Head of the Department of Computer Science in 2023/24 is Prof. Leslie Goldberg.
 For names and contact details of first aiders or anything else related to safety in the Department, please see the Department's intranet on Health and Safety.

-2.3.1 The Wolfson building
+2.4.1 The Wolfson building

 The main building of the Department of Computer Science is the Wolfson Building which stands at the south-eastern corner of what is known as the Keble Road Triangle consisting of Keble Road, Banbury Road and Parks Road.
+The building loops around a central courtyard.
 All rooms on the basement floor are numbered with a number beginning with 0-, rooms on the ground floor (Level 1) with a number beginning with 1-, rooms on the first floor (including the Library) with a number beginning with 2-, and so on.

 The reception desk is at the main entrance, which is on Parks Road.
 The Wolfson Building opens at 08:30 and closes at 17:15 Monday to Friday.
-Graduate students can access the building outside of these times using their University card and pin number.